Street food: to eat or not to eat?

 - What are the locals eating?
 They will know their local market vendors, and what food is fresh and good.

 - Freshly prepared food.
 Look out for hot coals and stir fries that are either cooked to order or food that is coming off the heat and moving quickly.

 - Fruit you can peel.
 If you can peel it, you don’t have to wash it and it’s safer to eat.
-Beware of ready-peeled fruit, though.
+Beware of fruit that is already peeled.
 If it’s packaged or covered it should be ok, but it’s still better if you can peel it yourself.

 - Check the ice cubes.
-Water is one of the biggest culprits to making you ill.
+Water is one of the biggest culprits for making you ill.
 Are the ice cubes large with a hole in the middle?
-That means they are more likely to be made by a machine using filtered water rather than in a freezer in the back using tap water.
+That means they are more likely to be made by a machine using filtered water rather than in a freezer out back using tap water.
 But when in doubt, leave them out!

 What to avoid

 When you’re looking for your next meal, use all your senses.
 Keep your eyes peeled for what’s going on around a stall, how and where food is stored, and follow your nose.